 - Forced narratives should be enclosed in double straight quotes (" "), except for foreign dialogue.

 - If possible, try to avoid interrupting a line of dialogue with a forced narrative.
-When a forced narrative interrupts dialogue, do not use an ellipsis at the end of the sentence in the subtitle that precedes it and at the beginning of the sentence in the subtitle that follows it (as mentioned in section 5).
+When a forced narrative interrupts dialogue, use an ellipsis at the end of the sentence in the subtitle that precedes it and at the beginning of the sentence in the subtitle that follows it (as mentioned in section 5).

 - Foreign words or phrases should be translated when possible (i.e. hello, goodbye, thank you, merci) or transliterated when no accurate translation exists.